270292082/BloodBank/README.md

 &ensp; • Booking for the donation must access the donor’s full name, dob, recent health condition, date, time, and time_availability_at_the_venue_of_donation.

-o Time slot in between 9 to 4 pm, system should notify the donor if the slot taken by another.
+&ensp; • Time slot in between 9 to 4 pm, system should notify the donor if the slot taken by another.

-• Hint: The system is supposed to serve 01 people at a time.
+&ensp; • Hint: The system is supposed to serve 01 people at a time.
 A time slot can be a fixed duration (e.g., 1 hour).